Knowledge base

 This guide details how to import your photos from Google Photos (https://photos.google.com/) to kDrive Infomaniak.

-To retrieve all your photos stored on Google Photos to your computer's hard drive, you must use the Google Takeout service.
+To retrieve all your photos stored on Google Photos on your computer's hard drive, you need to use the Google Takeout service.
 This allows you to choose which albums to retrieve if you want to proceed in steps:

 1. Log in to Google Takeout.

-3. If necessary, deselect the albums you do not want to export:
+3. If necessary, deselect the albums not to export:

-4. Go to the next step at the bottom of the page:
+4. Move on to the next step at the bottom of the page:

-6. Click at the bottom on the “Create export” button to start the export.
+6. Click at the bottom on the “Create an export” button to start the export:

-7. Wait (for several hours or even several days) until you receive an email containing the links to the ZIP exports.
+7. Wait (several hours or even several days) until you receive an email containing the links to the ZIP exports.

-8. Download and then extract the content onto your computer:
+8. Download and then decompress the content on your computer:

 9. Clean and merge your different photo folders if necessary.